How can Simply You Nutrition help me?

 Do you take insurance?

 Please note Simply You Nutrition, PLLC is a medical provider and only accepts Aetna, BlueCross BlueShield of Oklahoma, Cigna, HealthChoice, SoonerCare (Medicaid), and UnitedHealthcare insurance for nutrition therapy at this time.
-To ensure provider coverage, please check for Sydney Cavero-Egúsquiza in your plan’s list of approved providers.
-To ensure insurance coverage and confirm details of your plan's coverage, please call your insurance company and utilize the guide below.
-My being an in-network provider with your insurance does not guarantee coverage by your specific plan.

 How can I pay for your services if I'm not using insurance benefits?